-To purchase CD you will be directed to Paypal.
+To purchase a physical CD you will be directed to Paypal.
 Enter $15. per CD and $3.00 shipping.
 (Put the title(s) you want in the “note” section as well as your mailing address.
 If you prefer an alternate payment method you can email me directly.
-For mailing outside of U.S. please email me for rate.
+For mailing outside of the U.S. please email me for rate.

 Listen to excerpts from Weaving Worlds

 02. A Fond Wish (5:28)